-The strolls at the alleys of Agoriani are so delightful and they are accompanied by the sound of the waterfall, the bells of the flocks and the chirp of the birds.
-The main attraction of the village is the small but cool central square.
+The strolls at the alleys of Agoriani are so delightful, and they are accompanied by the sound of the waterfall, the bells of the flocks, and the chirp of the birds.
+The main attraction of the village is the small but excellent central square.
 Four giant plane trees cast their heavy shadow on cafés and restaurants here.
 This is the perfect place to escape the heat of the summer months in Greece.
 By the square runs a stream of cold water.
-You can not miss it as its loud sound will certainly lead you to it.
-If you follow the waters upstream you will soon reach the famous “Agoriani waterfalls” located into dense vegetation.
+You can not miss it as its loud sound will undoubtedly lead you to it.
+Following the waters upstream will soon reach the famous “Agoriani waterfalls” in dense vegetation.

-Do not expect anything huge; the water falls from some meters only.
-The amazing thing here is that the waters have created a microenvironment rich is flora and fauna; and by fauna, I mean lots of beautiful (and not so beautiful) insects, not wolfs and bears!
-What surprises the visitor is the temperatures here, which are much lower than the ones some meters away on the square: you see the running waters are really cold as they originate from the melting snow and springs high on the mountain.
+Do not expect anything huge; the waterfalls are from some meters only.
+The fantastic thing here is that the waters have created a microenvironment rich in flora and fauna, and by fauna, I mean lots of beautiful (and not-so-beautiful) insects, not wolfs and bears!
+What surprises the visitor is the temperatures here, much lower than the ones some meters away on the square: the running waters are icy as they originate from the melting snow and springs high on the mountain.

 The stream running from the waterfalls to the central square of Agoriani.

 The path (by the stream) leading to the waterfalls.

 While in Agoriani, we stayed at a lovely little hotel called “Asimina Guesthouse”.
 The rooms are well-designed and comfortable, and the lady who runs the place is very gentle and always willing to help and give you any information you need.

 The real gem, though, of the village is a little culinary miracle.
 There is no way to mention that you are going to visit the area without someone telling you that "you must go to the "Γκρίζα Αρκούδα" (Gray Bear) for dinner".